-This is an interest arbitration proceeding between the Town of Beloit and Teamsters Local 579, with the matter in dispute the terms of a two year renewal labor agreement effective January 1, 2001 through December 31, 2002, and covering the Wastewater, Road and Clerical or DPW bargaining unit.
-After their negotiations had failed to achieve a complete agreement, the Employer on June 1, 2001 filed a petition with the Wisconsin Employment Relations Commission seeking final and binding arbitration pursuant to Section 111.70 of the Wisconsin Statutes.
-Following an investigation by a member of its staff, the Commission issued certain findings of fact, conclusions of law, certification of the results of investigation and an order requiring arbitration on September 25, 2001, and on October 9, 2001 it appointed the undersigned to hear and decide the matter.
+This is an interest arbitration proceeding between the Town of Beloit and Teamsters Local 579, with the matters in dispute the terms of a two year renewal labor agreement covering the Police Department bargaining unit, effective from January 1, 2001 through December 31, 2002.
+After their negotiations had failed to achieve complete agreement, the Employer on June 1, 2001 filed a petition with the Wisconsin Employment Relations Commission seeking final and binding arbitration pursuant to Section 111.77 of the Wisconsin Statutes.
+Following an informal investigation by a member of its staff, the Commission issued certain findings of fact, conclusions of law, certification of the results of investigation and an order requiring arbitration on September 25, 2001, and on October 9, 2001 it appointed the undersigned to hear and decide the matter.